Install Varnish Cache with Apache on Ubuntu 22.04

 Steps To Install Varnish Cache with Apache on Ubuntu 22.04

 To complete this guide, you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
-To do this, you can follow our guide the Initial Server Setup with Ubuntu 22.04.
+To do this, you can follow our guide on the Initial Server Setup with Ubuntu 22.04.

 Also, you need to have Apache installed on your server.
-To do this, you can follow the Apache installation part of this guide on How To Install LAMP Stack on Ubuntu 22.04.
+To do this, you can follow the Apache installation part of this guide on How to Install LAMP Stack on Ubuntu 22.04.

 First, update your local package index with the following command: